International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 3. The Evaluation Facility shall draw up an evaluation report on the basis of the evaluation.
 The evaluation report shall include at least the following information:
 * a. the subject matter of the evaluation;
-* b. a description of the timing and scope of all performed on-site audits and evaluations, including the locations and premises where they were conducted;
+* b. a description of the timing and scope of the evaluation, including the locations and premises where they were conducted;
 * c. a brief description (a few sentences or keywords) of the implementation of each IDS requirement;
 * d. the reasoned assessment regarding the fulfillment or non-compliance of the individual IDS requirements for the Trust Level concerned;
 * e. the measures by which the Evaluation Facility has verified the fulfillment, in particular information on the evaluation method pursuant to § 3.3 paras.
 2 to 6 and - if necessary for understanding - a justification for its use;